AdaCore/gnatstudio/docs/users_guide/extending.rst

     navigated through the menu `Edit->Paste` and `Edit->Paste Previous`, as described earlier in this guide.

-  *Tool bar style*
-    .. index:: tool bar

-    How the tool bar should be displayed: not at all, with small icons or with large icons

   *Show status bar*
     .. index:: status bar